|Values are valid only on day of printing.|

-First order ARSAW /8779 Arylsulfatase A, Leukocytes and ARSU /8777 Arylsulfatase A, Urine.
+First order ARSAW / Arylsulfatase A, Leukocytes and ARSU / Arylsulfatase A, 24 Hour, Urine.

 Extremely low arylsulfatase A levels have been found in some clinically normal parents and other relatives of MLD patients.
 These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatide is normal.
 Individuals with this "pseudodeficiency" have been recognized with increasing frequency among patients with other apparently unrelated neurologic conditions as well as among the general population.
-This has been associated with a fairly common polymorphism in the arylsulfatase A gene, which leads to low expression of the enzyme (5%-20% of normal).
+This has been associated with fairly common polymorphisms in the ARSA gene, which leads to low expression of the enzyme (5%-20% of normal).
 These patients can be difficult to differentiate from actual MLD patients.
-Additional studies, such as molecular genetic testing of ARSA, urinary excretion of sulfatides (CTSA /81979 Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine) and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.
+Additional studies, such as molecular genetic testing of ARSA (ARSAZ / ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA / Ceramide Trihexosides and Sulfatides, Urine), and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.

 Interfering factors include lack of viable cells, bacterial contamination, failure to transport tissue in an appropriate media, excessive transport time, and exposure of the specimen to temperature extremes (freezing or >30 degrees C).